SS Fenella (1936)

-Design and Construction
+Design and construction

 Identical to her twin sister Tynwald, Fenella had a registered tonnage of 2376; a beam of 46'; length 314'6" and a depth of 18'.
 Both Tynwald and Fenella were designed with a service speed of 21 knots, accommodation for a crew of 68, and certificated to carry 1968 passengers.
 Both vessels were fitted with twin-screw geared turbines, and had water tube boilers with a steam pressure of 250 psi, and two sets of single-reduction turbines, developing 8500 shp.

 Both Fenella and Tynwald were launched at Barrow on the same day, 16 December 1936.

 Whilst the twins were identical in almost every facet, there were two subtle differences incorporated into their external appearance so as to be able to differentiate between the two.
 The Fenella had a yard running out from her foremast which had been installed specifically so as she could be identified from a distance.
 The strake, or gunwale, around the main deck was white on the Tynwald whilst it was black on the Fenella.
 The bows on both ships bore not only their names but the Three Legs of Man symbol.

 There were also some quite distinctive differences in the internal decor of the twins.
 The first class dining saloon of the Fenella consisted of English chestnut, whilst on the Tynwald the woodwork was Queensland walnut.
-In the first class lounge of the Fenella figured Australian walnut provided the setting for a colour scheme in blue and fawn, whereas the Tynwald's was pannelled in chestnut the general colour scheme being in green and gold.
+In the first class lounge of the Fenella figured Australian walnut provided the setting for a colour scheme in blue and fawn, whereas the Tynwald's was panelled in chestnut the general colour scheme being in green and gold.

 The smoke room panelling was walnut in the Fenella and oak in the Tynwald.
-In addition the third class ladies lounge the walls were panalled with weathered sycamore in the Fenella and white sycamore in the Tynwald.
+In addition the third class ladies lounge the walls were panelled with weathered sycamore in the Fenella and white sycamore in the Tynwald.